SillyFreak/typst-scrutinize/src/task-kinds/gap.typ

 #let _grid = grid

 /// An answer filled in a gap in a text.
 If the document is not in solution mode, the answer is
-/// hidden but the height of the element is preserved.
+/// hidden but the width of the element is preserved.
 ///
 /// Example:
 ///